-Pursuant to the investment advisory and management agreement, we will pay Ares Capital Management a fee for investment advisory and management services consisting of two components-a base management fee and an incentive fee.
+Pursuant to the investment advisory and management agreement, we pay Ares Capital Management a fee for investment advisory and management services consisting of two components-a base management fee and an incentive fee.

-The base management fee will be calculated at an annual rate of 1.5% of our total assets (other than cash or cash equivalents but including assets purchased with borrowed funds).
-For services rendered under the investment advisory and management agreement during the period commencing from the closing of this offering through and including the end of our first calendar quarter, the base management fee will be payable monthly in arrears.
-For services rendered under the investment advisory and management agreement after that time, the base management fee will be payable quarterly in arrears.
-Until we have completed our first calendar quarter, the base management fee will be calculated based on the initial value of our total assets after giving effect to the purchase of the Portfolio (other than cash or cash equivalents but including assets purchased with borrowed funds).
-Subsequently, the base management fee will be calculated based on the average value of our total assets (other than cash or cash equivalents but including assets purchased with borrowed funds) at the end of the two most recently completed calendar quarters, and appropriately adjusted for any share issuances or repurchases during the current calendar quarter.
+The base management fee is calculated at an annual rate of 1.5% of our total assets (other than cash or cash equivalents but including assets purchased with borrowed funds).
+For services rendered under the investment advisory and management agreement during the period commencing from October 8, 2004 through and including December 31, 2004, the base management fee is payable monthly in arrears.
+For services rendered under the investment advisory and management agreement after that time, the base management fee is payable quarterly in arrears.
+Until January 1, 2005, the base management fee was calculated based on the initial value of our total assets after giving effect to the purchase of the Portfolio (other than cash or cash equivalents but including assets purchased with borrowed funds).
+Subsequently, the base management fee is calculated based on the average value of our total assets (other than cash or cash equivalents but including assets purchased with borrowed funds) at the end of the two most recently completed calendar quarters, and appropriately adjusted for any share issuances or repurchases during the current calendar quarter.
 Base management fees for any partial month or quarter will be appropriately pro rated.

-The incentive fee will have two parts, as follows:
+The incentive fee has the following two parts:

-One part will be calculated and payable quarterly in arrears based on our pre-incentive fee net investment income.
+One part is calculated and payable quarterly in arrears based on our pre-incentive fee net investment income.
 Pre-incentive fee net investment income means interest income, dividend income and any other income (including any other fees (other than fees for providing managerial assistance), such as commitment, origination, structuring, diligence and consulting fees or other fees that we receive from portfolio companies) accrued during the calendar quarter, minus our operating expenses for the quarter (including the base management fee, expenses payable under the administration agreement, and any interest expense and dividends paid on any outstanding preferred stock, but excluding the incentive fee).
 Pre-incentive fee net investment income includes, in the case of investments with a deferred interest feature (such as market discount, debt instruments with payment-in-kind interest, preferred stock with payment-in-kind dividends and zero coupon securities), accrued income that we have not yet received in cash.
 The investment adviser is not under any obligation to reimburse us for any part of the incentive fee it received that was based on accrued income that we never receive as a result of a default by an entity on the obligation that resulted in the accrual of such income.